mitotic/graphterm/docs/virtual-setup.rst

 Alternatively, you can enable the Amazon Route 53 service `Route 53
 <http://aws.amazon.com/route53/faqs/#Getting_started_with_Route_53>`_
-service and create a hosted zone for your domain `example.com``.
-This will allow the ``ec2launch`` script to automatically assign subdomain names like ``sub.example.com`` to your servers.
+service and create a hosted zone for your domain ``example.com``.
+This will allow the ``ec2launch`` script to automatically handle subdomain tag names like ``sub.example.com`` for your servers.
 Ensure that the nameserver records for ``example.com`` at your domain registrar point to the AWS nameservers for the hosted zone.